wcc-smiles/WCC-BEC-Azure-Stack-HCI-Workshop-23-01/README.md

 You've reached the end of the evaluation guide.
 In this guide you have:

 * Created an Azure Stack HCI cluster and registered with Azure for billing
-* Used the Windows Admin Center to create and modify volumes, then deploy and migrate a virtual machine.
+* Used the Windows Admin Center to create and modify volumes, then deploy a virtual machine.

 **Read the information referenced in the following Microsoft documentation**:
 * https://learn.microsoft.com/en-gb/azure-stack/hci/guided-quick-deploy-eval?tabs=global-admin&tutorial-step=9